-The main sources of law for public procurement in Austria are the Federal Public Procurement Act 2018 (BVergG), the Federal Act on the Award of Concession Contracts 2018 (BVergGKonz) and the Federal Act on the Award of Contracts in the Fields of Defence and Security 2012 (BVergGVS) as amended.
+The main sources of law for public procurement in Austria are the Federal Public Procurement Act 2018 (BVergG), the Federal Act on the Award of Concession Contracts 2018 (BVergGKonz) and the Federal Act on the Award of Contracts in the Fields of Defence and Security 2012 (BVergGVS), as amended.
 Owing to the country's federal structure (federal state, provinces and municipalities), there are a further nine separate public procurement acts at the regional level.

-The BVergG applies for the entirety of public tenders awarded by the nine Austrian provinces and the communities and public bodies governed by them.
-In contrast, the review proceedings at the regional level are exempted from the BVergG; these are regulated by the nine distinct regional laws.
+The BVergG applies to the entirety of public tenders awarded by the nine Austrian provinces as well as the communities and public bodies governed by them.
+In contrast, the review proceedings at the regional level are exempted from the BVergG and are regulated by the nine distinct regional laws.
 However, these regional laws do not deviate significantly from the review proceedings stipulated in the BVergG.

-The BVergG transposes the 2014 Public Contracts Directive, the 2014 Utilities Contracts Directive and the Remedies Directive.
+With regard to EU directives, the BVergG transposes the 2014 Public Contracts Directive, the 2014 Utilities Contracts Directive and the Remedies Directive.
 The BVergGKonz implements the 2014 Concession Contracts Directive, whereas the BVergGVS transcribes the Defence and Procurement Directive.
 In addition, the case law of the Federal Administrative Court (BVwG), the nine administrative courts, the Supreme Administrative Court (VwGH), the Supreme Constitutional Court (VfGH) and the Court of Justice of the European Union (CJEU) applies.